24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Soak in the views at Copley Square in Back Bay

-From Beacon Hill, it’s a 20- to 25-minute walk to Copley Square in the Back Bay district.
-Dating to the 19th-century, the handsome city square contrasts Boston’s historic & modern architecture.
+From Beacon Hill, let’s go on a 20- to 25-minute walk to Copley Square in the Back Bay district.
+Dating to the 19th century, the handsome city square contrasts Boston’s historic and modern architecture.

 Trinity Church in Copley Square

 On Copley Square itself, you’ll uncover the stunning Trinity Church.
 Built in 1877, the grand Romanesque Revival-style church is worth a quick gander.
-Pop into Trinity Church to admire its ornate stained-glass windows and organs.
+When we popped briefly into Trinity Church, we were taken aback by its ornate stained-glass windows and organs.

 Shop for the latest fashions on Newbury Street

 Two blocks north of Copley Square lies Newbury Street, Downtown Boston’s number-one shopping district.
-On Newbury Street, you’ll find luxurious boutiques, eateries, salons, and spas.
-Along with nearby Commonwealth Avenue, it’s considered one of the city’s most prestigious stretches.
+Walking along Newbury Street, we strolled past luxurious boutiques, eateries, salons, and spas.
+Along with nearby Commonwealth Avenue, it’s one of the city’s most prestigious stretches.

 Newbury Street